sabap/Imprivata_User_Maintenace/README.md

 # Imprivata_User_Maintenace
 Auto-remove inactive users from Imprivata (PowerShell)

-This script will automatically purge users from Imprivata (Active Directory Security Group) based on a duration _that you set_ of inactivity (Last Log On date).
+This script will automatically purge users from Imprivata (Active Directory Security Group) based on a duration _that you set_ of inactivity (Last Log On date) or number of days a user remains unenrolled.
 Once setup, this script will completely automate this user maintenace as well as send email reports of the removed users, license count etc, when the script is executed.

 **Prerequisites:**
 1. User account for Imprivata maintenance in Active Directory